lupyuen/lupyuen.github.io/src/llm.md

 _How effective is our Bot in enforcing the PR Requirements?_

 We're still monitoring?
-Our Bot seems helpful for some NuttX Contributors, we noticed [__better quality__](https://github.com/apache/nuttx/pull/13494#issuecomment-2365235765) in some Pull Requests.
+Our Bot seems helpful for newer NuttX Contributors, we noticed [__better quality__](https://github.com/apache/nuttx/pull/13494#issuecomment-2365235765) in some Pull Requests.

 Then again, our Bot might be [__too intimidating__](https://github.com/apache/nuttx/pull/13523) for some folks.